iterative/dvc.org/static/docs/commands-reference/pull.md

 DVC supports several protocols for remote caches.
 For details, see the [`remote add`](/doc/commands-reference/remote-add) documentation.

+The next step after defining the remote for DVC is ensuring the remote location in fact exists.
+For example with an SSH remote, you must go to the destination server and ensure the directory path does exist.
+If the location does not exist you will receive an error message.

 With a remote cache containing some images and other files, we can pull all changed files from the current Git branch: